ali-pahlevani/ROS_Utility_Board_Interface/README.md

 **RUBI** gives you a single, clean window to understand your ROS 2 robot at a glance:

-- Live topic publication rates & delays (color-coded: red = slow, green = fast)
+- Live topic publication rates & delays
 - Publisher & subscriber nodes per topic
 - All services with their server nodes
 - All actions with their server nodes
 - Full node list
 - Global search across everything
-- Freeze / Unfreeze updates so you can comfortably read & copy long lists
+- Freeze / Unfreeze updates
-- Select & copy any text (topic names, node lists, rates, etc.)

 No heavy dependencies.
 Runs fast even on embedded systems.